Zion Christian Church: History

-The ZCC was founded by Engenas Lekganyane after a revelation which Lekganyane is said to have received from God on the top of Mt Thabakgone, in 1910.
-After splitting from Lion, Lekganyane used his home village of Thabakgone, near Polokwane (Pietersburg), as the headquarters, with about twenty initial congregations in the Northern Transvaal, the Witwatersrand, and Rhodesia.
+Engenas Lekganyane founded the ZCC after a revelation which Engenas Lekganyane is said to have received from God on the top of Mt Thabakgone in 1910.
+After splitting from Lion, Engenas Lekganyane used his home village of Thabakgone, near Polokwane (Pietersburg), as the headquarters, with about twenty initial congregations in the Northern Transvaal, the Witwatersrand, and Rhodesia.
 In 1930 Lekganyane began building a stone church there.
-After clashes with his chief, Lekganyane was expelled with his church still unfinished.
+After clashes with his chief, Engenas Lekganyane was expelled with his church still unfinished.
 Determined to obtain land, he eventually purchased three farms in the Polokwane area.
-Maclean Farm near Thabakgone would eventually be renamed as "Moria", the ZCC's headquarters.
-The ZCC was officially registered in 1962 after the government's reluctance to recognise one of the continent's largest and most influential churches.
+Maclean Farm near Thabakgone would eventually be renamed "Moria," the ZCC's headquarters.
+The ZCC was officially registered in 1962 after the government's reluctance to recognize one of the continent's largest and most influential churches.
 The early church was strongly influenced by the doctrines of the Christian Catholic Church of John Alexander Dowie, based in Zion, Illinois, in the United States of America, and by the teachings of the Pentecostal missionary John G. Lake, who began work in Johannesburg in 1908.

-Due to Lekganyane's attempts to appeal to migrant workers, the ZCC developed an international membership very early on which went on to set up many congregations in neighbouring countries like Zimbabwe.
-In the late 1930s migrant workers from Botswana also started ZCC chapters, although they faced considerable opposition from the authorities.
+Due to Engenas Lekganyane's attempts to appeal to migrant workers, the ZCC developed an international membership very early on, which went on to set up many congregations in neighboring countries like Zimbabwe.
+In the late 1930s, migrant workers from Botswana also started ZCC chapters, although they faced considerable opposition from the authorities.

 Following Engenas Lekganyane's death in 1948, a major split in the church occurred.
-The church's large section of male migrant workers generally backed Engenas's oldest surviving son, the charismatic Edward Lekganyane, to succeed his father as the ZCC Bishop.
+The church's large section of male migrant workers generally backed Engenas Lekganyane's oldest surviving son, the charismatic Edward Lekganyane, to succeed his father as the ZCC Bishop.
 The church's rural base, meanwhile, backed a younger son, Joseph, to assume church leadership.
-Although events are highly disputed, Engenas himself appears to have favoured Joseph even though Edward was the chosen one— who served as his father's adviser and chauffeur during the 1940s.
-According to some traditions, during Engenas Lekganyane's mourning period, Edward's supporters mobilised on the Witwatersrand and hired buses to take them to Moria.
+Although events are highly disputed, Engenas Lekganyane himself appears to have favoured Joseph even though Edward was the chosen one— who served as his father's adviser and chauffeur during the 1940s.
+According to some traditions, during Engenas Lekganyane's mourning period, Edward's supporters mobilized on the Witwatersrand and hired buses to take them to Moria.
 After arrival, this large, armed group was able to eject the pro-Joseph faction and take over the church's headquarters and infrastructure.
 Contemporary records relating to the event show that Edward was installed peacefully in Easter 1949 in a large ceremony by his uncle, Reuben.
 Other written reports from the following year indicate that strong opposition to his leadership had arisen among "most of the preachers" in the ZCC who were "shocked" by Edward: "they denied the son of the great Lekganyane, saying he was not leader of the church."
-Initially the two factions remained together, but Edward soon insisted that all members declare their loyalty in public, and this led to a permanent split.
+Initially, the two factions remained together, but Edward soon insisted that all members declare their loyalty in public, and this led to a permanent split.
 The ZCC continued under Edward's leadership, while Joseph seceded and formed the St. Engenas Zion Christian Church in 1949.